Department of Homeless Services311Search all NYC.gov websites

 How do outreach teams engage an unsheltered New Yorker in need of assistance?

 Experienced outreach teams from not-for-profit service providers canvass the five boroughs 24/7/365 as part of our citywide effort to identify and engage individuals experiencing unsheltered homelessness, encourage them to accept services, and ultimately help them transition off the streets.
-Additionally, DHS performs joint outreach operations with community stakeholders and Agency partners, including the Department of Health and Mental Hygiene, the Parks Department, and the Department of Transportation as appropriate, to utilize each Agency’s expertise, engage more New Yorkers, and offer more supports.
-Since the start of HOME-STAT, through these efforts and new investments, outreach teams have helped more than 4,200 unsheltered New Yorkers come off the streets and subways citywide and into transitional and permanent housing.
+Additionally, DHS performs joint outreach operations with community stakeholders and Agency partners, including the Department of Health and Mental Hygiene, the Parks Department, and the Department of Transportation as appropriate, to utilize each Agency's expertise, engage more New Yorkers, and offer more supports.
+Since the start of the DHS Joint Command Center, through these efforts and new investments, outreach teams have helped more than 4,200 unsheltered New Yorkers come off the streets and subways citywide and into transitional and permanent housing.

 How does the City know who is homeless and how to help?

-• known to HOME-STAT outreach teams; AND
+• known to the Joint Command Center outreach teams; AND

 • confirmed to be experiencing unsheltered homelessness; AND

-• currently engaged by HOME-STAT outreach teams;
+• currently engaged by the Joint Command Center outreach teams;

 Those individuals living on the street face tremendous barriers to coming indoors—many have fallen through every social safety net and may have experienced trauma or suffer from mental health or substance use challenges, making them DHS' most service-resistant population.
 It can take months of persistent and compassionate engagement, involving hundreds of contacts, to successfully encourage street homeless individuals to accept City services and transition indoors.

-With no one-size-fits-all approach to ending homelessness, the by-name list enables HOME-STAT outreach teams to more effectively engage each of these individuals on a case by case, person by person basis, directly and repeatedly, where they are, to evaluate the immediate and root causes contributing to their homelessness, continually offer a helping hand, develop the unique combination of services that will enable them to transition off the streets, and build the trust and relationships that will ultimately encourage these individuals to accept services.
+With no one-size-fits-all approach to ending homelessness, the by-name list enables the Joint Command Center outreach teams to more effectively engage each of these individuals on a case by case, person by person basis, directly and repeatedly, where they are, to evaluate the immediate and root causes contributing to their homelessness, continually offer a helping hand, develop the unique combination of services that will enable them to transition off the streets, and build the trust and relationships that will ultimately encourage these individuals to accept services.

 With this information the most accurate real-time reflection of what outreach teams see on the ground every day, the City publicly reports a summary of this precise by-name information on a quarterly basis.
 Learn more about the quarterly report and download our most recent update.
 Download prior reports.